Jordy51/DeliveryEstimationService/README.md

 # Delivery Estimation Service

-The Delivery Estimation Service is a FastAPI-based application designed to calculate the optimal delivery route between two locations using the Haversine formula.
+The Delivery Estimation Service is a FastAPI-based application designed to calculate the optimal delivery route between multiple locations using the Haversine formula.
 This API provides real-time delivery estimations by computing the shortest distance over the Earth's surface.

 ## Features

--   **FastAPI Backend:** Provides a RESTful API to estimate delivery distances.
+-   **FastAPI Backend:** Provides a RESTful API for estimating delivery distances.
 -   **Haversine Distance Calculation:** Uses the Haversine formula to determine the shortest path between two geographical points.
--   **Optimal Route Estimation:** Calculates the most efficient delivery route based on computed distances.
+-   **Optimal Route Estimation:** Computes the most efficient delivery route based on distance calculations.
--   **Interactive API Docs:** Automatically generated API documentation available via Swagger UI.
+-   **Interactive API Docs:** Automatically generated API documentation available via Swagger UI and ReDoc.

 ## Assumptions

--   **Spherical Earth Model:** Assumes Earth is a perfect sphere for distance calculations, which may introduce minor inaccuracies due to Earth's ellipsoidal shape.
+-   **Spherical Earth Model:** Assumes the Earth is a perfect sphere, leading to minor inaccuracies due to its ellipsoidal shape.
--   **Direct Path:** Considers a direct path between two points without accounting for real-world obstacles like buildings or terrain.
+-   **Direct Path:** Considers a direct path between two points without factoring in obstacles such as buildings or terrain.
--   **Static Locations:** Assumes fixed coordinates for delivery points without considering dynamic factors such as moving vehicles or temporary restrictions.
+-   **Static Locations:** Uses fixed coordinates for delivery points, without accounting for dynamic factors like traffic or road closures.

 ## Installation

+### Prerequisites

+-   Ensure Docker is installed on your system.

+### Steps

 1. **Clone the Repository:**
     ```bash
     git clone https://github.com/Jordy51/DeliveryEstimationService.git
     ```
 2. **Navigate to the Project Directory:**
     ```bash
     cd DeliveryEstimationService
     ```

-3. **Install Dependencies:**
-   Ensure you have Docker installed, then run:
+3. **Start the Service with Docker:**
     ```bash
     docker compose up
     ```

 ## Usage

-### Running the API Server
+### Running the API Server (Without Docker)

-Start the FastAPI server by executing:
+If you prefer to run the FastAPI server manually:

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```

-This will launch the API on `http://127.0.0.1:8000/`.
+The API will be available at `http://127.0.0.1:8000/`.

 ### API Endpoints

 #### 1. Find Optimal Route

 -   **Endpoint:** `POST /optimal-route`
--   **Description:** Returns the optimal route for delivery between orders and estimated time.
+-   **Description:** Determines the optimal delivery route and estimated delivery time.
--   **Request Parameters:**

-    -   `name` (string): Restaurant name
-    -   `latitude` (float): Latitude of the consumer
-    -   `longitude` (float): Longitude of the consumer

--   **Example Request Body:**
+-   **Request Body:**
     ```json
     {
     	"deliveryExecLocation": {